 Pimm’s is a gin-based, liquer-type alcoholic drink that is best enjoyed mixed.
 It is dark reddish-brown in color and floral in flavor with hints of spice, so any fruit-based juices will pair very nicely.
 The Pimm’s No. 1 cup is the most popular drink and enjoyed all summer at many events around the country.
 Other Pimm’s varietals include No. 3 winter cup, No.6 vodka cup, blackberry & elderflower and strawberry with a hint of mint.
 I always make sure I pick-up a bottle when I am visiting family back in England so I can enjoy a little bit of home when the weather is warm.
 Pimm’s is also available here in the U.S.

 If you’re lucky enough to find yourself at Wimbledon tennis tournament, you’ll undoubtedly find yourself sipping on Pimm’s No. 1 cup as it is the official drink of the event while snacking on strawberries and cream.
-I have that recipes, along with the history that you can find by clicking here.
+I have that recipe, along with the history of Wimbledon that you can find by clicking here.

 I designed this cocktail based on the popular Pimm’s No. 1 cup which is 3 parts lemonade to 1 part Pimm’s.
 This recipe starts with blending fresh strawberries with fresh mint leaves and lemonade.
 In place of ice cubes, I freeze fresh strawberries which serves 2 purposes.
 They keep the drink cool without watering it down and it makes for an elegant presentation.
 The blended strawberry and mint, Pimm’s and lemonade is all shaken with ice and served in a tall glass.